Planning a destination wedding can be the best decision you ever make…

 - Do a Site Visit

 If you were getting married at home you wouldn’t even think of booking a venue and spending thousands of dollars on a location you’ve never set foot in….so why would you do it when planning a destination wedding?
 I get it, sometimes it’s hard to carve out that extra travel expense.
 But if you can afford to make some room in your budget, you’ll discover that it will be worth every dime!
-Click here to keep reading about how you can plan an affordable site visit to some of the best locations.
+Click here for more on planning a destination wedding site visit.

 - Stick to your budget

 It’s very easy to stray from your original budget and overspend without even noticing it.
 The smallest expenses will creep up on you and add up to big bucks in the end if you’re not careful.
 That’s why it’s critical that you account for every last dime.
 And always pad your budget because it’s better to have money left over than to not have enough.
 Unexpected expenses can creep up at the last minute, especially when you’re planning a destination wedding.
-For example, when I got married the local tax rate went up just a few months before my wedding and I had to pay more than I expected for the venue, food, drinks, flowers and pretty much everything else.
-Click here to discover 21 tips to planning destination weddings on a budget.
+For example, when I got married in Cancun, the local tax rate went up just a few months before my wedding and I had to pay more than I expected for the venue, food, drinks, flowers and pretty much everything else.
+Click here to discover 21 tips to planning a destination wedding on a budget.
+Go here to download our free destination wedding budget spreadsheet.

 - Remember that sometimes less is more